-- Remote Sensing.
-The NOC relies primarily upon the Interagency Remote Sensing Coordination Cell (IRSCC) during incidents to ensure that federal airborne assets and sensors are tasked efficiently.
-Additionally, the NOC relies upon the NST to assist with tasking for Commercial Remote Sensing (CRS), as well as classified national imagery.
+Coordination Cell (IRSCC) during incidents to ensure that federal airborne assets and sensors are tasked efficiently.
+Additionally, the NOC relies upon the NST to assist with tasking for Commercial RS, as well as classified national imagery.
 The NOC also coordinates with the US CBP via the Air and Marine Operations Center to task CBP unmanned aerial vehicles to fly particular missions.
-Real-time video feeds from these tactical resources are streamed to the NOC for Senior Watch Officer Situational Awareness. - Modeling.
-CBRN releases, explosions, fires, and other events can create smoke, gas, or particulate plumes.
+Real-time video feeds from these tactical resources are streamed to the NOC for SWO Situational Awareness.

+• Modeling.
+Chemical Biological, Radiological, Nuclear (CBRN) releases, explosions, fires, and other events can create smoke, gas, or particulate plumes.
 During planning for special events, response to real world incidents, or in line with training and exercises, the SWO will often want to have situational awareness of downwind consequences (real or simulated) of such plumes.
 The NOC GIS Watch Desk coordinates that awareness as a spatial requirement, for which Lawrence Livermore National Lab (LLNL) provides modeling expertise.
-The IMAAC serves as the single point of coordination for modeling, production, and dissemination of Federal government dispersion modeling and predictive products.
+The IMAAC serves as the single point of coordination for modeling, production, and dissemination of federal government dispersion modeling and predictive products.
 The SWO is the Authorized IMAAC Requestor (AIR) within the NOC.
 The SWO relies upon the GIS Desk Officer's subject matter expertise to assist with coordination and integration with NOC operations.
+The NESC serves as the single point of contact to enhance preparedness across the Whole Community by providing access to state-of-the-art modeling and simulation and by promoting effective and efficient planning, training, education, exercise, operations, and evaluation services for all mission areas.
+NESC capabilities can be accessed through the NRCC during times of response and directly at FEMA-NESC@fema.dhs.gov or 202-212-4800.